-Detailed and regularly updated estimates of the size and locations of KPs allow for setting realistic targets for outreach and determine the required infrastructure, personnel, and budgets.
-This is a possible area of focus for CLM efforts, as in some countries accurate estimates of marginalised communities do not exist and are difficult to obtain.
-Some countries may even purposefully underestimate the sizes of marginalised communities, e.g., in order to avoid negative perception of the countries by the societies/stakeholders in other countries that are not directly involved in public health, etc. In such contexts the organisations involved in CLM activities may focus on obtaining relatively accurate local estimates that allow for setting realistic local targets without challenging the national level estimates.
+Detailed and regularly updated estimates of the size and locations of key populations (KPs) allow for realistic targets to be set for outreach and determine the required infrastructure, personnel, and budgets.
+This is a possible area of focus for CLM efforts, as in some countries, accurate estimates of marginalised communities do not exist or are difficult to obtain.
+Some countries underestimate the size of marginalised communities to avoid negative perception by the societies/stakeholders in other countries that are not directly involved in public health, etc. In such contexts, the organisations involved in CLM activities may focus on obtaining relatively accurate local estimates that allow for setting realistic local targets without challenging the national level estimates.

-Distorting the information on the actual size of marginalised populations may also have economic reasons related to allocation of public funding to resolve health and social challenges facing disadvantaged populations.
-These again might be easier and more realistic to address at the local level where the required budget allocations can be distributed between various local sources and more transparently monitored by local community activists.
-At local levels it may be easier for stakeholders to compare relative magnitude of investment in related areas and advocate for decreasing or overall stopping the funding of less effective interventions such as communication campaigns targeting the general population, etc.
+Distorting the actual size of marginalised populations may also have economic implications related to allocating public funding to resolve health and social challenges facing disadvantaged populations.
+These issues may be easier and more realistic to address at the local level where the required budget allocations can be distributed between various sources and more transparently monitored by local community activists.
+At local levels, stakeholders can compare the relative magnitude of investments in related areas and advocate for decreasing or stopping the funding of less effective interventions.